America's Anchorman is away, and this is your undocumented anchor man sitting in.

 Right, right, right.

-And send someone out and say, we have got to make sure the top one percent pay too.
+You've got to lighten up at Christmas and send someone out and say, we have got to make sure the top 1% pay too.

-Now wait wait uh wait a minute here, Bob.
+Now, wait a minute here, Bob.

 Why did you call his office?

-Uh speaking at the breakers, uh Congressman West spoke just before me and then I spoke, and he's a terrific speaker.
+Congressman West spoke just before me, and then I spoke.

-And a real actually does a real red meat speech.
+And A'Real actually does a real red meat speech.

-He'd he'd read my book and he said, if we don't want the scenario, I'm basically the doom and gloom guy, and I say if you don't do anything, it's over.
+He'd read my book, and he said, if we don't want the scenario, I'm basically the doom and gloom guy.

-This is what's gonna happen.
+This is what's going to happen.

-Uh boom, Armageddon, head for the hills, uh apocalypse now.
+Boom, Armageddon, head for the hills.

 This is it.

-Uh and Alan West is Mr. Upbeat.
+And Alan West is Mr. Upbeat.

-And he and he gives a terrific speech.
+And he gives a terrific speech.

-They have the upbeat, this is what we can do message, why an individualist government versus a state government works better.
+They have the upbeat, this is what we can do message: why an individualist government versus a state government works better.

-I I think that they think I'm too dumb to understand that.
+I think that they think I'm too dumb to understand that.

-Let's put a big number on what you want to uh reduce taxes down to, what you want to cut corporate taxes to, what you want to cut regulations by.
+Let's put a big number on what you want to reduce taxes down to, what you want to cut corporate taxes to, what you want to cut regulations by.

 Keep it simple.